Papooch/nestjs-cls/README.md

 export class HelloModule {}
 ```

-This creates a namespaces `ClsService` provider that you can inject using `@InjectCls`
+This creates a namespaced `ClsService` provider that you can inject using `@InjectCls`

 ```ts
 // hello.service.ts